Five common compliance mistakes SMBs make graphic representing audit prep and vendor risk pitfalls

 Many SMBs maintain a loose vendor inventory and don’t actively manage vendor risk.
 They assume vendors are compliant because the vendor “says so” or “probably is.”
 This assumption costs companies when auditors ask: “Which vendors access your sensitive data?” and you can’t produce a clear list, or when you can’t demonstrate that vendors meet your compliance requirements.

-How to avoid it: Maintain a vendor inventory.
+Maintain a vendor inventory.
 Document which vendors access which data, at what sensitivity level, and for what purpose.
 Require vendors to provide SOC 2 Type II reports (or equivalent compliance evidence for your framework).
 Review these reports annually.
 Include vendor compliance requirements in your contracts.
 Conduct vendor security assessments before onboarding.
 When your compliance framework requires certain standards, your vendors must meet them too.
-This isn’t just about risk management; it’s about evidence.
 Auditors will ask about vendors, and you need clear documentation showing they meet your standards.

-These five mistakes share a pattern: treating compliance as a checkbox instead of integrating it into operations.
+These five compliance mistakes SMBs make share a pattern: treating compliance as a checkbox instead of integrating it into operations.
 Compliance becomes another project, another deadline, another source of stress instead of something that naturally flows from how you work.